 Day 1 - Arrive in Portland

-Pick up from the airport (by mid afternoon), transport to Airbnb or hotel, team dinner and introductions.
+Pick up from PDX airport (by mid afternoon), transport to Airbnb or hotel near the city, team dinner and introductions.

 Day 2 - Drive to Rainier